 Following a disaster declared by the president, FEMA partners with the U.S. Small Business Administration (SBA) to help disaster survivors.
-The SBA offers low-interest disaster loans to homeowners, renters and businesses of all sizes.
-These are federal long-term disaster recovery loans designed to help you repair physical damage caused by a disaster that is not fully covered by private insurance or other disaster funds.
+The SBA offers low-interest disaster loans to homeowners, renters, and businesses of all sizes.
+These are federal long-term disaster recovery loans designed to help you repair the physical damage caused by a disaster that is not fully covered by private insurance or other disaster funds.

 What is covered?

 The SBA’s programs do not duplicate FEMA or other disaster recovery programs.
-An SBA loan application may trigger other grant assistance through FEMA’s Other Needs Assistance (ONA) program, administered by the State of Texas.
+An SBA loan application may trigger additional grant assistance through FEMA’s Other Needs Assistance (ONA) program, administered by the State of Texas.
 If you don’t apply to the SBA, you may lose out on additional help such as:

 - reimbursement for lost personal property,